balaguerlab/ntr/README.md

 .\example

 Batch files and examples

 global_stats, global_stats_residuals: Compares correct and incorrect trials

 oneFileAnova: Examples of stats comparing behaviours

-example_optimize: Batch procces script, to demonstrate the optimization of the decoder on any data file.
+example_optimize: Batch procces script, to demonstrate the optimization of the decoder on any data file

 config_values: Auxiliary file for example_optimize